Application Deadline: April 14, 2023

 Stipend Support

-This Scholars Program provides two years of stipend support, based on satisfactory progression, for three well-qualified applicants whose research interests are a good fit with the goals of this Precision Health Intervention Methodology training grant.
-Stipend support per trainee is $26,352/year for each of two calendar years, based on satisfactory progression in year one, and includes: full tuition, student health insurance and eligible to receive $2,500 per budget period for childcare costs provided by a licensed childcare provider.
+This Scholars Program provides one year of stipend support for three well-qualified applicants whose research interests are a good fit with the goals of this Precision Health Intervention Methodology training grant.
+Stipend support per trainee is estimated to be $27,144/year for one calendar year, and includes: full tuition, student health insurance and eligible to receive $2,500 per budget period for childcare costs provided by a licensed childcare provider.

 Benefits to Precision Health Intervention Methodology Scholars